I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 This is something very few sellers know.
 You can approach your local tax office and request a preliminary assessment of your expected TPI liability before the sale.
 It’s not binding, but it gives you a realistic number to plan around and flags any issues early.

-How to Avoid Taxes on Property Sale in Morocco: Who This Strategy Works For
+How to Avoid TPI Tax in Morocco: Who This Strategy Works For

-To be blunt, the full TPI exemption via the primary residence rule works best if:
+To be direct, the full TPI exemption via the principal residence rule works best if:

-• You’ve been there for at least 6 years
+- You’ve been there for at least 6 continuous years

 If you’re an investor who rented the property out the whole time, you likely won’t qualify for that exemption.
 But you may still benefit significantly from the long-hold degressive reduction and from thorough expense deduction.